-It’s soon going to be increasingly difficult for companies to classify workers as independent contractors.
-California Assembly Bill 5 kicks off new restrictions when it becomes law on Jan.
-1, 2020.
+It’s getting increasingly difficult for companies to classify workers as independent contractors.
+California Assembly Bill 5 (AB5), which became law on Jan.
+1, 2020, imposes new restrictions.
 But it’s not just California-based companies that need to worry.
 Even if your firm is not in California, you need to pay attention.
 Other states have similar restrictions already in place.
 And still others are watching California closely with thoughts of passing their own legislation.

-For many businesses, this will be a game changer.
+For many businesses, this is a game changer.

 That’s because having to reclassify any workers from independent contractor to employee means you must suddenly comply with a host of laws, including minimum wage and overtime pay requirements, workers’ compensation, unemployment insurance, expense reimbursement, paid sick leave and paid family leave.
 You also need to pay the employer portion of the workers’ Social Security tax obligation.